Colorado · Fishing

 Frequently asked questions

-What fish species can I realistically expect to catch at Pueblo Reservoir?
+What kinds of fish can I expect to catch around Pueblo?

 What time of day is best for fishing these lakes and reservoirs?